YassaFareed/Yassa_Portfolio/README.md

 - Society management system worker screen
 - Used Flutter as frontend & Node.js as backend with Mongodb database

+#### [OCR Extracting handwriting from PDF]
+- Freelance Project
+- Used Azure Form Recognizer to extract handwriting from pdf
+- Used pdf samples to train custom azure form recognizer
+- Extracted the required text into csv

 ## My Achievements